Culture of Tajikistan: Cuisine

-Tajik cuisine has much in common with Uzbek, Afghan, Russian, and Iranian.
+Tajik cuisine has much in common with Uzbek, Afghan, Russian, and Iranian cuisines.
 It is known for dishes such as kabuli pulao, qabili palau, and samanu.
 The national food and drink are plov and green tea, respectively.

 Traditional Tajikistani meals begin with small dishes of dried fruit, nuts, and halva, followed by soup and meat, and finished with plov.
 Tea accompanies every meal, and is often served between meals as a gesture of hospitality.
 It is often drunk unsweetened.
 Tajik cuisine offers a large variety of fruit, meat, and soup dishes.

 Sport

 Tajikistan's mountains provide many opportunities for outdoor sports, such as hill climbing, mountain biking, rock climbing, skiing, snowboarding, hiking, and mountain climbing.
 The facilities are limited, however.
 Mountain climbing and hiking tours to the Fann and Pamir Mountains, including the 7,000 m peaks in the region, are seasonally organized by local and international alpine agencies.

 Football is the most popular sport in Tajikistan.
 The Tajikistan national football team competes in FIFA and AFC competitions.
 The top clubs in Tajikistan compete in the Tajik League.